Emma Roberts: Personal life

+Ancestry

+On a 2023 episode of Finding Your Roots featuring Julia Roberts, it was revealed that Emma Roberts' biological paternal great-great-great-grandfather's surname was actually Mitchell, not Roberts.

+Emma Roberts is a distant relative of fellow actor Edward Norton.

 Relationships

 In 2012, Roberts began dating actor Evan Peters, whom she met on the set of the film Adult World.
-In July 2013, while they were staying at a hotel in Montreal, Quebec, someone overheard a dispute coming from their room and called the police.
-After a "heated argument", they had begun hitting each other.
-When the police arrived, they arrested Roberts.
-Peters was not arrested because Roberts did not have any immediately visible injuries.
-A week later, she was seen with bruises and other injuries all over her body.
-Peters declined to press charges, and Roberts was released several hours later.
-In a joint statement, the couple called it "an unfortunate incident and misunderstanding," and stated that they "are working together to move past it."
-Peters confirmed in March 2014 that he and Roberts were engaged.
-Throughout their relationship, they separated and reconciled multiple times, with their second split reportedly happening in May 2016.
-After reuniting later that year, they ended their relationship in March 2019.
+On July 17, 2013, the police were called to a domestic dispute at the Hotel Le St-James in Montreal, Quebec, where upon arriving and observing the bloodied nose of Peters, the officers detained Roberts but released her hours later without charging her or Peters.
+In a joint statement, the couple called the incident "an unfortunate incident and misunderstanding" and said they are "working together to overcome this."
+Throughout their relationship, they separated and reconciled multiple times.
+They got engaged in March 2014.
+Their second split reportedly happened in May 2016.
+After reuniting later that year, they ended their relationship for good in March 2019.

-In March 2019, Roberts began a relationship with actor Garrett Hedlund.
-In August 2020, it was announced that the couple were expecting their first child together.
+That same month, Roberts began a relationship with actor and musician Garrett Hedlund.
+In August 2020, it was announced that the couple was expecting a child.
 Roberts subsequently appeared as the first pregnant celebrity on the cover of Cosmopolitan magazine that December.
 Their son was born on December 27, 2020, in Los Angeles.
-In January 2022, it was announced that Roberts and Hedlund had split.
+Country singer and actor Tim McGraw is the godfather of Roberts's son.
+In January 2022, it was announced that Roberts and Hedlund had ended their relationship.

+Roberts began dating actor Cody John in August 2022.
+On July 16, 2024, Roberts used Instagram to announce their engagement.